Aditya is an Azure DevOps and Infrastructure Virtualization Architect with experience in automation,... | See full bio

 Metal API and Support for Microsoft Direct X 11

 This feature update is particularly beneficial for CAD users and PC gamers.
 The earlier versions of Parallels Desktop didn’t support all CAD and PC gaming applications.
-However, the latest version allows users to run several new CAD apps and PC games on Mac that were previously not supported or performed poorly.
+However, the latest version allows users to run CAD apps and PC games on Mac.

 The latest version of Parallels Desktop for Mac also offers enhanced performance for Windows DirectX 9 and DirectX 10 applications.

 With Parallels Desktop’s latest version, you can run previously incompatible 3D graphics software, like Autodesk 3ds Max and Lumion, and games, like Madden NFL 19 and Age of Empires, on your Mac as smoothly as do on Windows PC.
 This is one of the most widely appreciated features of the software in most Parallels for Mac reviews shared by users on various platforms.

 While Parallels is essentially used to run Windows applications on Macintosh computers, it also allows the use of several macOS features in the virtual machine to enhance user experience.
 Parallels Desktop 16 comes with the support for Sidecar and Apple Pencil features.
 This means you can now use your iPad as the second screen as well as use Apple Pencil when working with Windows apps through Parallels.

 The Windows apps that are compatible with these features include Microsoft SketchPad, Corel Painter, and CorelDRAW.

 Parallels’ latest version doesn’t require you to remove Boot Camp from your Mac; it is compatible and works well with it.
 The Parallels software now also allows you to send data from Boot Camp to Parallels desktop.

 All you need to do to use Parallels desktop on your device with Boot Camp is to shift your virtual machine from Boot Camp to Parallels.